 And for much more about the history and techniques of gold-leaf paint and other gilding media for scribes and calligraphers, along with several eyebrow-raising recipes, you can't do better than Kathleen Whitley's The Gilded Page: The History and Technique of Manuscript Gilding.

 'Gold leaf paint' can also refer to any number of gold-coloured or gold-effect paints for use in paper art, or on signs, furniture, and interior or exterior surfaces.
 These vary considerably in quality, price, and degree of 'goldenness'.

 Gold-effect paints and inks are often made from fine yellow metallic particles suspended in a medium such as gum, glycerine, acrylic etc. The medium dries and leaves the particles as a gold-coloured layer.

-Gold inks can be made up at home from real gold-leaf paint (warning: extremely expensive) or from cheaper gold-effect paints, or bought ready mixed.
+Gold inks can of course be made up at home by diluting real gold-leaf paint (warning: extremely expensive and fiddly) or from cheaper gold-effect paints, or bought ready mixed.
 Such inks tend to behave rather splodgily with dip-nibs, and can't be used with any other kind of calligraphy pen.
 They are best suited for large lettering because of their rather coarse texture.
 Agitate the ink very well for some time before use to get the gold-coloured particles evenly distributed.